How do I apply for housing?

 Holiday Break Housing

 Residence Halls are closed to students over the holiday break (after final exams in December until halls re-open in mid-January).
-Students and athletes who need to return to campus in early January can apply to move into their rooms before the halls re-open on January 16, 2017.
+Students and athletes who need to return to campus in early January can apply to move into their rooms before the halls re-open.

 Housing is available to those during the summer at an additional charge.
 Students must submit a summer housing application and be approved in advance.